takumaosada/ostk_profile/README.md

 ```

 Also, as you can see Github Actions Tab in this repository,
 it automatically try to deploy with Firebase Hosting when pull request successfully merged.
+You can check [here](https://github.com/takumaosada/ostk_profile/blob/master/.github/workflows/deploy.yml) for more detail.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).